alvarodedios/alvarodedios/README.md

 #### Hi, I'm Alvaro 👋

 ## About me
-I am a system admin and java developer 🤸‍♂️ I love learning new tech and imagining the future 🧩 I also enjoy composing music and I`m writing a Dark Souls novel 🎃
+I'm an aspiring java developer 🤸‍♂️ I love learning new tech and imagining the future 🧩 I also enjoy making music! 🎃

 ### Find me in:
 <a href="https://www.linkedin.com/in/alvaroddios">